zubxxr/autonomous-valet-parking/README.md

 <br>

-## Generating a Publish Goal Pose Command
+## Generating Publish Goal Pose Commands

 Similarly to the initial pose, the goal pose location coordinates are also required.
 Follow these steps: